mateus-bernart/API_REST/README.md

 ## Error Handling using Linter

 ### Use of Middleware

-#### Functions that Intercept request to the API to handle the errors.
+#### Functions that Intercept request to the API to handle the errors at first glance, before the controllers.
+(Controllers are also middlewares!)

+Middlewares with classes with different kinds of errors (validation, requisition, base error)